ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     > [!TIP]
     > If you want your changes to occur without confirmation, in Step 3, use this cmdlet instead: `Set-DlpEdmSchema -FileData $edm`

-#### Removing the schema for EDM
+#### Removing the schema for EDM-based classification

-If you want to remove the schema you're using for EDM, follow these steps:
+(As needed) If you want to remove the schema you're using for EDM-based classification, follow these steps:

 1. [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).